 A 59-year-old couple with $3.4 million looks fully prepared for retirement until the account structure comes into focus.
 About $2.2 million sits inside traditional, Roth, and HSA accounts, while the remaining $1.2 million is parked in a taxable brokerage.
-Retire at 59, and that brokerage effectively becomes the household paycheck until Social Security begins at 67.
+Retire at 59, and that brokerage effectively becomes the household paycheck until Social Security kicks in at 67.

 At $80,000 a year for eight years, that means pulling roughly $640,000 from taxable investments before heavily tapping tax-advantaged accounts.
 Whether the plan succeeds depends less on total wealth than on withdrawal sequencing, taxes, and how long that brokerage account can carry the load.